chaoticzeros/halo-sapp-docs/userguide/index.rst

    * - Dedicated server application
      - Comes preinstalled with Halo CE.
 Also included with the SAPP download above.
-       (you will also want Wine if you are *not* using Windows; requires an x86compatible processor)

    * - Maps
      - Comes preinstalled with Halo PC/CE.